wp-plugins/rsvp/readme.txt

 * Fixed an issue with when searching for people with an apostrophe in it, it would display with the added escaping.
 Made sure to remove the escaping.
 * Added in the veggie and kids meal total count to the list of attendees in the admin area
 * Made it so admins can change the RSVP status
+* Fixed an issue with international characters not being displayed correctly on both the admin and public areas of the plugin

 = 1.2.1 =
 * Fixed a bug that was causing an error on activation for people with servers that did not have short open tags configured